4:00PM - 6:00PM

 Give students a range of opportunities to participate in practice debates and receive individualised feedback.

-Whilst Debating Wolverines always covers the basics concepts involved in policy debating – cases, arguments and rebuttal – the focus of the program changes every term:
+Whilst Debating Wolverines always covers the basics concepts involved in policy debating – cases, arguments, rebuttal and speaking manner – the focus of the program changes every term:

 Whilst it’s recommended that students give each of these streams a try, there is no particular need to start with any of them, meaning students are welcome to join at any time!

-Debating, like many sports and other activities, is won and lost as a team – whilst individual performances are important, it is the team element that really defines success in a debate.
+Like many sports and other activities, debating is won or lost as a team.
+Whilst individual performances can be important, it’s the teamwork element that really defines whether a team is successful in any given debate.

 These are then tied into a range of speaking activities and debates, all with plenty of personalised feedback, to help them put these concepts into practice.

-Our Debating Wolverines course is an experienced level program.
+Our Debating Wolverines program is an experienced level class for students in Years 3 & 4.

 Designed for students with formal coaching in debating, we recommend that students only enrol if they have:

-Importantly, debating and public speaking are very different skills – attending a public speaking program with us, or participating in a public speaking program at school, doesn’t really prepare students for this program – they would be better off giving out Debating Wallabies program a try.
+Importantly, debating and public speaking are very different skills.
+Attending a public speaking program with us (such as Public Speaking Wombats or Speaking Camp Kangaroos), or participating in a public speaking program at school, doesn’t really prepare students for this program – they would be better off giving our Debating Wallabies program a try.

 Fostering a Nurturing Class Environment

-At the beginning of each Debating program, the coach seeks to facilitate a welcoming class environment and ensures that all students across the elemental rules and concepts involved in debating – in short, that everyone feels accepted and up to speed, regardless of their experience.
-The early sessions also involve a range of speaking activities that help students develop their fundamental debating skills.
+Each program starts out with the coach facilitating a welcoming class environment and ensuring that all students are across the fundamental rules and concepts involved with debating – making sure everyone, regardless of experience, is up to speed.
+The early sessions also involve a range of speaking activities that help students develop their debating skills.

-In addition to all the theory, students will have the opportunity to participate in multiple practice debates during the term (and almost every week as the term progresses).
-Each debate will be on a different topic, and students will have the opportunity to speak in various roles across the term.
+In addition to all the theory, students will have the opportunity to participate in multiple practice debates during the term.
+Each debate will be on a different topic, and students will have the opportunity to speak in different roles each time.

 As with all our weekly programs, the term concludes with a presentation to the students’ parents.
 This is a great way to help them develop the confidence to speak directly to adults, as well as being a good opportunity for them to showcase their new skills.